LibrePlan/libreplan/doc/src/technical/howto-develop-an-use-case-in-navalplan.rst

 ``apply`` attribute
 -------------------

-The basis for implementing MVC patter in ZK is ``apply`` attribute.
+The basis for implementing MVC pattern in ZK is ``apply`` attribute.

 Your page defines a component ``Window`` with an ``apply`` attribute assigned::